Return to Forever: Jazz rock era (1973–1976)

 After the second album, Farrell, Purim and Moreira left the group to form their own bands, and guitarist Bill Connors, drummer Steve Gadd and percussionist Mingo Lewis were added.
 However, Gadd was unwilling to tour with the band and risk his job as an in-demand session drummer.
 Lenny White (who had played with Corea in Miles Davis's band) replaced Gadd and Lewis on drums and percussion, and the group's third album, Hymn of the Seventh Galaxy (1973), was then re-recorded (the first recording, featuring Gadd on drums, was never released and has since disappeared).

-The nature of the group's music had by now completely changed into jazz-rock, and had evolved into a similar vein to that which the Mahavishnu Orchestra, Weather Report, and some progressive rock bands were performing at the time.
-Their music was still relatively melodic, relying on strong themes, but the jazz element was by this time almost entirely absent, replaced by a more direct, rock oriented approach.
+The nature of the group's music had by now completely changed into jazz-rock, or jazz fusion, and had evolved into a similar vein to that which the Mahavishnu Orchestra, Weather Report, and some progressive rock bands were performing at the time.
+Their music was still melodic and incorporated strong themes.
+And while the music had a strong, rock oriented approach, it was elevated by the jazz elements of strong, instrumental improvisation and modulating harmonic and rhythmic structures.
 Over-driven, distorted guitar had also become prominent in the band's new sound, and Clarke had by then switched almost completely to the electric bass.
 A replacement on vocals was not hired, and all the songs were now instrumentals.
 This change did not lead to a decrease in the band's commercial fortunes however, Return to Forever's jazz rock albums instead found their way onto US pop album charts.

 In the September 1988 DownBeat magazine interview with Chick Corea by Josef Woodward, Josef says (page 19), "There is this general view ... that ...
 Miles [Davis] crystallized electric jazz fusion and that he sent his emissaries out."
 Chick responds, "Nah, that's Disneyland.
 Miles is definitely a leader ...
 But there were other things that occurred that I thought were equally as important.
 What John McLaughlin did with the electric guitar set the world on its ear.
 No one ever heard an electric guitar played like that before, and it certainly inspired me. ...
 John's band, more than my experience with Miles, led me to want to turn the volume up and write music that was more dramatic and made your hair move."